Articles

 Historically, Section 174 of the U.S. tax code had allowed taxpayers to immediately deduct all their qualifying R&D expenditures in the year incurred.
 However, the Tax Cuts and Jobs Act of 2017 (TCJA) amended this taxpayer-friendly provision for years starting after December 31, 2021, by requiring businesses to capitalize and amortize R&D expenditures over five years or 15 years for R&D activities conducted outside the U.S. This new rule applies even when taxpayers close, retire or abandon a project under development.
 The IRS broadly defines these costs as those “incident to the development or improvement of a product” and “paid or incurred by the taxpayer during such taxable year in connection with the taxpayer’s trade or business.”
 While this new treatment of R&D costs ultimately may yield the same tax impact at the end of the amortization period, businesses today will find themselves in a position that threatens their ability to maintain liquidity, fund future R&D spending, hire new employees and pay their tax bills.

 Generally, expenses qualifying for the R&D tax credit under Section 41 are less inclusive than those defined for capitalization under Section 174.
 For example, the R&D tax credit allows the inclusion of U.S.-based W-2 wages, direct supplies and 65 percent of qualified costs paid to third parties.
-By contrast, costs taxpayers must amortize under Section 174 are much more broadly defined and may include those related to R&D, including U.S. and foreign gross wages, employee benefits, overhead, occupancy costs, patent-related legal costs and 100 percent of costs paid to qualified contractors.
+By contrast, costs taxpayers must amortize under Section 174 are much more broadly defined.
+They may include those related to R&D, including U.S. and foreign gross wages, employee benefits, overhead, occupancy costs, patent-related legal costs and 100 percent of costs paid to qualified contractors.
 Additionally, the TCJA expanded the definition of Section 174 expenditures to include “any amount paid or incurred in connection with the development of any software.”

+While we wait to see if Congress acts to reverse the Section 174 amortization rules, the IRS has issued a series of guidance and revenue procedures to help taxpayers more easily change their accounting method to comply with the capitalization and amortization requirements.
 The advisors and accountants with Berkowitz Pollack Brant have deep experience helping businesses across a broad range of industries navigate and calculate federal and state tax credits and deductions, including those related to research and development activities.

 About the Author: Karen A. Lake, CPA, is a state and local tax (SALT) specialist and an associate director of Tax Services with Berkowitz Pollack Brant Advisors + CPAs, where she helps individuals and businesses navigate complex federal, state and local tax laws, and credits and incentives.
 She can be reached at the firm’s Ft.
 Lauderdale office at (954) 712-7000 or info@bpbcpa.com.